Polyaspartic vs. Polyurea Floor Coatings: Key Differences and Benefits

 • Polyurea: typically higher flexibility; useful where movement is expected.

-• Polyaspartic: can be flexible too, but formulas vary by manufacturer and use case.
+• Polyaspartic: can also be flexible, but formulas vary widely by manufacturer and use case.

 Abrasion, chemicals & impact

-• Both can perform extremely well when the system is designed correctly.
+• Both can perform at a very high level when the system is designed correctly.

-• Performance is driven by prep, thickness, and the full build (primer/body/topcoat).
+• Performance is driven by prep, profile, system thickness, and the full build (primer/body/topcoat).

-• “Best” depends on chemical exposure, traffic type, and cleaning routines.
+• “Best” depends on chemical exposure, traffic type (tires, pallets, forklifts), and cleaning routines.

 Where each system makes the most sense